-When you receive a surety document from us please pass it on to your landlord.
-The document is the guarantee to them that in the case of damage, they can rely on the surety cover provided by Helvetia.
+We send you your policy as soon as we have received the first premium.
+The guarantee bond is sent straight to the property management company or landlord.
+The document is the guarantee to them that, in the event of damage, they can rely on the bond provided by Helvetia.

 You will need to submit a new application for security deposit insurance for the new rental property.
 To terminate the insurance, you must send Helvetia one of the documents mentioned under Point 1.
 Please also advise us of the date you are moving out, your new address as well as your bank account details for reimbursement of the unused portion of the premium.

 If Helvetia receives a justified and documented claim from a property management company or landlord, it settles the claim in one of the following three situations:

 Once the claim has been settled, all costs will be charged to the policyholder.